andre-st/goodreads-www/README.md

 ## Copiers

-You need to change email addresses (datakadabra@gmail.com) in _all_ files, and the Google Analytics code in index.html
+You need to search-replace my email address datakadabra@gmail.com in _all_ files, and my Google Analytics code in index.html

-## About
+## Basic ideas
 - [responsive](https://en.wikipedia.org/wiki/Responsive_web_design), transactional [landing page](https://en.wikipedia.org/wiki/Landing_page)
-- right side of the page: minimal design form + problem and solution statement
+- right side of the page:
+  - minimal design form
+  - problem and solution statement
-- left side of the page: slightly animated slides help users understanding the form
+- left side of the page:
+  - slightly animated slides help users understanding the form
   - where do they find the info they have to input and how does the service or notifications mail look like
   - slides change when the user changes between the input controls